ned14/outcome/Readme.md

  - [ ] Add macro helpers to Outcome for returning outcomes out of things which cannot return values like constructors, and convert said exceptions/TLS back into outcomes.
   - Make use of `std::system_error(errno, system_category, "custom error message");`
- - [ ] Latest version push script really ought to test library in flat boost-lite configuration and only push if additionally it passes with all latest master branches as well as stamped branches

 ## Commits and tags in this git repository can be verified using: